- America and the Great War: 1914-1920 (1998) with Anne Sharpe Wells

 - South to Bataan, North to Mukden (1971)

 - Antebellum Natchez (1968)

 D. Clayton James was born in Winchester, Kentucky in 1931.
-As a young child, the family moved to Natchez, Mississippi, where James attended Natchez High School and graduated in 1949.
-He attended Southwestern in Memphis, graduating in 1953.
+His family moved to Natchez, Mississippi when James was a young child.
+He attended Natchez High School and graduated in 1949.
+He attended Southwestern College in Memphis, graduating in 1953.
 James married Erlene Downs in 1953, and the couple had four children in the following eleven years.
 He earned his bachelor’s degree from Louisville Presbyterian Theological Seminary in 1956.

 From 1954 to 1960, James served in churches in Texas and Kentucky.
 He earned his master’s degree in 1959 at University of Texas in Austin and his doctoral degree in 1964 at the same school.

 James taught history at Louisiana State University from 1961 to 1964.
 He then went to Mankato State College in Minnesota where he taught history in 1964 for one year.
 In 1965, James became a professor of history at Mississippi State University in Starkville, where he remained for twenty-three years and in 1978 became a Distinguished Professor.
 In 1977, James served as an adviser on the movie MacArthur for Universal Studios.
 He consulted on the BBC television series: The Commanders in 1973.

 Jamese also held the Harold K. Johnson Chair of Military History at the U.S. Army War College in Carlisle Barracks, Pennsylvani,a and the John F. Morrison Chair of Military History at the U.S. Army Command and General Staff College in Leavenworth, Kansas.
 During that time, James was also a Harmon Lecturer at the U.S. Air Force Academy.
 In 1988 he moved to Lexington, Virginia, to become the John Biggs Chair in Military History at the Virginia Military Institute uwhere he retired in 1996.